rbisdorff/Digraph3/docSphinx/tutorial.rst

     It is interesting, as an exercise, to verify if the :ref:`epistemic fusion <Epistemic-Fusion-label>` of the *rating-by-ranking* results (see :numref:`fusionResult`), one may obtain when applying two different ranking rules, like the *Copeland* and the *IteratedCopeland* rule (see the tutorial on :ref:`ranking with multiple incommensurable criteria <Ranking-Tutorial-label>`), does actually confirm our rating results [33]_.

-    .. sidebar:: Fusion of two ratings
+    .. sidebar:: Fusion of two rating results

 	.. figure:: fusionResult.png
 	   :name: fusionResult
 	   :width: 150 px
 	   :align: center

-	   Fused ratings by simple and iterated *Copeland* ranking rules
+	   Fused ratings by simple and iterated Copeland ranking

 .. only:: latex